 Every new beginning comes from some other beginning’s end

-As you set out on your journey to creating your vision, you and the people around you are likely to be feeling excited.
-But at the same time, you might also be experiencing a sense of loss or mourning for what has gone before, especially if things didn’t turn out in the way you wanted.
+As you set out on your journey to create your inspiring vision, you and the people around you are likely to be feeling excited.
+But at the same time, you might also be experiencing a sense of loss or mourning for the way things turned out.

-So before you can engage fully with your life as it is going to be, you first have to let go of your life as it once was.
+Before you can engage fully with your life as it is going to be, you need to let go of your life as it once was.
+And the way you enable the new beginnings is by marking the endings.

-As the Roman statesman and philosopher Seneca put it,
+As the Roman statesman and philosopher Seneca once put it,

 “Every new beginning comes from some other beginning’s end.”

-And in a time when so much change is happening at once, almost everyone you meet is likely to be experiencing some kind of ending, or beginning, or both.
+In a time when so much change is happening all at once, almost everyone you meet is likely to be experiencing some kind of ending, or beginning, or both.

-Realising this is the first step to starting to manage it better
+Realising this is the first step to managing the changes better

 And that is another step towards becoming antifragile.

-Have you ever started out in a new relationship, project, job, or role only to find yourself pining for what had gone before?
+Have you ever started out in a new relationship, project, job, or role only to find yourself pining for what you had lost?
 Would you like to manage this process better next time?
-Would you like to shift your focus and energy from regretting what has gone to creating your life as you most want it to be?
+Is it time to shift your energy and focus from regretting what has gone to creating your life as you most want it to be?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.